BxCppDev/Vire/plugins/Vire_MOS/resources/data/mos/xml/2.0.4/README.rst

   in:
   <xs:element minOccurs="0"                       ref="Info" />

-  That make the "Info" elements an optional scalar attribute and not a vector.
+  That makes the "Info" element an optional scalar attribute and not a vector.

 * TODO: MOS_Unit.xsd